ShahHetanshi/Developer-Productivity-Intelligent-IDE/README.md

    Keep dotenv in backend folder.
 4. Start the server:
    `node server.js`
+5. Open the Live Server for the Webpage look: (open live server/directly open the file in your browser) `index.html`
-5. Set up API key for Gemini in the .env file: `GEMINI_API_KEY=your_api_key`
+6. Set up API key for Gemini in the .env file: `GEMINI_API_KEY=your_api_key`
-6. To install the required dependencies, run the following command:
+7. To install the required dependencies, run the following command:
 `npm install $(cat requirements.txt | xargs)`
-7. Open index.html in your browser, and you're good to go! 🎉
+8. Open index.html in your browser, and you're good to go! 🎉

 ![Untitled diagram-2025-02-25-192919](https://github.com/user-attachments/assets/55800024-733c-4309-b37b-3c5856d3fd66)